Come and relax in the Japanese Tea Garden in San Francisco!

 There is a parking garage underneath the de Young Museum nearby, with two entrances: one entry off Fulton Street at 10th Avenue, and another at the west end of the California Academy of Sciences on Concourse Drive, just off MLK Jr Drive. ($ 2.25/hr Mon-Fri; $3.25/hr Sat-Sun.
 VISA, MC accepted.).
 Marked on map below.

-Ideas for parking spaces: there can be spaces on JFK and Martin Luther King Drives on either side of the Tea Garden (MLK is the better bet usually, and JFK is closed to cars Saturdays and Sundays).
+Ideas for parking spaces: there can be spaces on Martin Luther King Drives on either side of the Tea Garden (JFK is now permanently closed to cars in that area).

-Fallback suggestion: If the streets near the Tea Garden are packed, try parking around Stow Lake; there are almost always places available around the loop.
+Fallback parking suggestion: If the streets near the Tea Garden are packed, try parking around Blue Heron (Stow) Lake; there are almost always places available around the loop.
 It's only about a 10 minute walk from there.

 Looking for a good sushi restaurant near Golden Gate Park?